 The Excelsior easily nabbed first place, with 33 percent of the recipients voting it the New York hotel fun-loving singles should steer clear of.
 Among the runners-up, the Hotel Pennsylvania got 20 percent of the vote, with 18 percent going to The Roosevelt, 15 percent for Vinci Avalon, 10 percent for the Hotel Elysee and 4 percent shared by unnamed Others.

 What criteria do the singles surveyed use to size up a simpatico hotel?
 The biggest factor by far is clientele (61 percent).
 Trailing in descending order are location (14 percent), esthetics (9 percent), amenities (6 percent), cleanliness (5 percent), customer service (3 percent) and, at rock bottom, price (2 percent).
 The average age of the women surveyed was 27 and the men 33.

 “Cleanliness and price are generally important factors, but singles believe that the guests

 themselves define the quality in a hotel,” says Brandon Wade, the 42-year-old founder and CEO of Miss Travel.com – and until last year, a single himself.

 Hmm.
-While we don’t think of singles when we think of the Excelsior – it’s a quiet hotel in a 1920s building that’s best known for its location across the street from the American Museum of Natural History – it’s home to Calle Ocho, a lively Latin fusion restaurant with a hopping bar.
+While I don’t think of singles when I think of the Excelsior – it’s a quiet hotel in a 1920s building that’s best known for its location across the street from the American Museum of Natural History – it’s home to Calle Ocho, a lively Latin fusion restaurant with a hopping bar.
 Does the hotel really deserve first place?

 As for the survey, why did Miss Travel.com seek out the worst New York hotels for singles instead of the best?
 “You always hear about the best, so we decided to put a spin on it,” said Leroy Vasquez, a spokesman for the site.